mikbuch/mikbuch.github.io/_posts/2019-06-17-Jupyter-Hub-OpenStack.md

 sudo service apache2 restart
 ```

+__Note__: In order for the Jupyterhub to work correctly, hou have to remove/rename/backup any existing (conflicting) Jupyter Notebook configuration at ~/.jupyter/jupyter_notebook_config.py

 ***

-Last modified on 23 June 2019
+Last modified on 28 June 2019